Skip to main content

 • Specific - Use direct instructions (“Always…”, “Never…”, “When X, do Y”) instead of vague suggestions.

-• Self-contained - A reader with only this prompt (and no other context) would understand exactly how the replica should behave in a live video call.
+• Self-contained - A reader with only this prompt (and no other context) would understand exactly how the PAL should behave in a live video call.

 Conversation-specific details: conversational_context